Tonsil: Development

-The palatine tonsils tend to reach their largest size in puberty, and they gradually undergo atrophy thereafter.
+The palatine tonsils tend to reach their largest size in puberty and thereafter gradually undergo atrophy.
 However, they are largest relative to the diameter of the throat in young children.
 In adults, each palatine tonsil normally measures up to 2.5 cm in length, 2.0 cm in width and 1.2 cm in thickness.

 The adenoid grows until the age of 5, starts to shrink at the age of 7.
 It often becomes significantly smaller during adolescence, with marked atrophy in adulthood.
 In some individuals, persistent hypertrophy can cause nasal obstruction or sleep disturbances.

 The lingual tonsils develop more slowly than the palatine and pharyngeal tonsils, becoming prominent later in childhood.
 They consist of multiple nodules at the base of the tongue and tend to maintain a relatively stable size throughout life.
 However, mild hypertrophy or inflammation can occur due to chronic irritation or infection.

 The tubal tonsils, located near the openings of the Eustachian tubes, are present from birth and develop along with the other components of Waldeyer’s ring.
 They remain relatively small and are less prominent than other tonsillar tissues.
 There is limited evidence of significant age-related hypertrophy or atrophy.